VictorPerezAsuaje/neumorphic-profile-card-component/README.md

 # neumorphic-profile-card-component

 This is Neumorphic Profile Card Component is based on the "Profile Card Component" challenge by Frontend Mentor but with a modified design to 'fit' neumorphism (or the closest I got to that feel 😝).
+However, this may 'work' just because the flat design per se worked kinda nice as well, but just quoting Michal Malewicz, neumorphism is a zombie trend.
+I just used it for testing and fun.

+Could I interest you on my website? http://todayilearned.eu/ 😄

+Also, check this Michal Malewicz article about neumorphism and why it's a 'zombie trend': https://uxdesign.cc/neumorphism-the-zombie-trend-88cff23de46b

 ## Screenshots